gsfran/qmfg-tools/README.md

 ## Conception

-Originally started to pull production data from spreadsheets, my first python scripts were what you'd expect -- basic but functional.
-My job was to report this data, and identify ways to improve productivity.
-The data was user-input and prone to misentries, so automated analysis and reporting was a difficult thing to implement reliably.
-Still, I was curious if any trends could be identified after some manual data cleaning and indeed it was interesting.

-Soon after, the dimensions of some purchased material became of great concern.
-A sensor hooked up to LabView was already measuring and recording this data, outputting it to a shared network drive.
-The data was noisy, and nigh impossible to correlate with the actual machine output in any meaningful sense, but there was some useful information to gain from it.
-I learned to use *bokeh* to visualize the data on scatterplots and histograms, attempting to correlate it with the issues facing production with varying degrees of success.

-Some time later I learned the vision systems in use could write to file via FTP.
-Finally, I had an objective data source which directly correlated to production output.
-I spent some time generating nice charts and graphs with a script 1k+ lines long, but eventually realized the trap I'd fallen into.
-Everything was hard-coded, very little was commented, and nobody else could really use this program without installing a bunch of python libraries on their work computer.
-Turning what I had into an interactive dashboard was going to take some work.
-So the project was refactored, first with an OOP approach but still within a single file (spaghetti.py), then eventually into a fully-fledged library intended to be imported into a future user-facing application.
+**Rapids Data Analytics**

+I originally began learning Python to automate the collection of production data from Excel spreadsheets stored on my company's network drive, to analyze production trends week over week.
+These operator-input utilization logs were not a very realiable source of data from an engineering perspective, having poor temporal resolution and a fair amount of subjectivity.

+Eventually I discovered that the inspection data from our machine vision systems could be logged via FTP, so I quickly set up a server and started collecting a much more reliable source of data.
+I used *pandas* to build useful analytics, for the first time ever accurately characterizing the factory's performance.
+I also spend some time learning *matplotlib* to make a few basic visualizations -- simple charts and graphs I could analyze on-demand if needed to characterize production issues and maximize the output of important Covid-19 diagnostics tests.

+**Rapids Production Dashboard**

-Around this time, a major opportunity for my organization was in scheduling work orders, receiving and communicating progress updates, and coordinating critical actions across different departments.
-I had the idea to recreate the years-old Excel-based schedule that was causing so much headache into a live dashboard that anyone could access.
-Researching deployment methods, I realized a standalone package or program was not going to be practical, and also that a centralized data source required a centralized data server.
-A web app satisfied all of these requirements, could very easily manage and interact with a centralized database, and could be accessed by anyone with access to the internal intranet.
+Around this time, a major source of inefficiency for the organization was scheduling work orders, receiving and communicating progress updates, and coordinating critical actions across different functional groups.
+Operators and product would sometimes sit at the production line for hours because of a delay in Quality testing, for example.
+I had the idea to recreate the Excel-based schedule that was causing so much headache into a live dashboard that everyone could view.

+Researching deployment methods, I realized a standalone program was not going to be practical; also, a centralized data source requires a centralized server.
+A web application satisfies all of these requirements, so I got to work learning the *Flask* web framework, *SQLAlchemy* ORM, database management and deployment, HTML templating, authorization and web security, along with so much more.

 ## Key Technologies